Jimmyhjl/FCP-Final-/README.md

 * -ising_model
   * -external
   * -alpha
+  * -network | operates the Ising model on a small world network of size N (Integer defined after the flag)
 * -test_ising | executes the test_ising function to validate the code
 * -defuant
   * -beta